Compare Car Insurance New South Wales

 What information do I need for a car insurance quote in NSW?

-You will need to know your vehicle’s make, model, and age to get a car insurance quote in NSW.
+You will need to know your vehicle’s make, model and age to get a car insurance quote in NSW.
 You may also need to provide details about the drivers on the policy (type of licence, licence number, driving history, age, location, gender, etc.) and how the car will be driven (average yearly distance and where it’s parked at night).

 Will my NSW insurance be valid all over Australia?

-NSW compulsory-third party insurance should be valid all over Australia.
+Most policies, including NSW compulsory-third party insurance, should be valid all over Australia.
 If you move interstate and need a new rego, you may be required to switch to a state-approved provider.
-Victoria, for example, has specific rules about who can sell CTP.
-For road trips, however, your basic level of coverage should be enough.
+Victoria, for example, has different rules to NSW about which insurers can sell CTP.

 What is the most common type of car insurance claim in NSW?